spifory/stuff-counter/README.md

 ## Support

 If you need any help, feel free to join the [support guild](https://discord.gg/EgfTxdy8S4) and ask in the help channel.

+A bot that counts the words, emojis, and characters in a message.